Gabriel Barre: International

-Internationally, Gabriel Barre has directed the world premiere of Frank Wildhorn’s adaptation of Carmen, which has just celebrated its 10th anniversary of a sold-out run at the Karlin Theater in Prague, Czech Republic, starring Lucie Bila.
+Internationally, Gabriel Barre has directed the world premiere of Frank Wildhorn's adaptation of Carmen, which has just celebrated its 10th anniversary of a sold-out run at the Karlin Theater in Prague, Czech Republic, starring Lucie Bila.
 It was also filmed in 3D and commercially released throughout the Czech Republic.
-Also, at the Karlin, he mounted large-scale revivals of the musicals Jesus Christ Superstar and the Czech premiere of Elton John’s Aida.
+Also, at the Karlin, he mounted large-scale revivals of the musicals Jesus Christ Superstar and the Czech premiere of Elton John's Aida.
 He most recently directed the world premiere of a new Czech musical about Sherlock Holmes: Holmes, The Legend, written by Ondrej Brzobohaty in 2018.

 He directed the world premiere of the Frank Wildhorn musical Tears of Heaven (nominated for eight Musical Awards including Best Direction) at the National Theatre in Seoul, South Korea.
 He also participated as a guest artist director with American Voices in Bangkok, Thailand.

-In Mexico, he recently directed the non-replica Mexican premiere production of Billy Elliot, which was nominated and won numerous awards including LAS LUNAS DEL AUDITORIO for BEST MUSICAL 2018.
-Lunas del Auditorio is an award given by the National Auditorioum to the best live shows in Mexico.
+In Mexico, he recently directed the non-replica Mexican premiere production of Billy Elliot, which was nominated and won numerous awards including Lunas Del Auditorio for BEST MUSICAL 2018.
 His production of Billy Elliot also received 12 nominations, including Best Musical and Best Direction from Los Premios Metropolitanos de teatro, winning five awards, in 2018.

-In Japan, he directed the Umeda Art’s Theatre production of Frank Wildhorn’s The Scarlet Pimpernel, which was their coed premiere.
+In Japan, he directed the Umeda Art's Theatre production of Frank Wildhorn's The Scarlet Pimpernel, which was their coed premiere.
 The production went on to be revived the following year, after successfully touring Osaka and Tokyo.

-In China, Gabe has worked on numerous projects, including Monkey King at the Water Cube, and is currently developing two shows there - one about the Wulanmuqii Dance Troupe in Inner Mongolia, as well as a new musical about the Silk Road to be produced in Xi’an, China set to open in 2020 at a theatre currently being built for the show.
+In China, Gabe has worked on numerous projects, including Monkey King at the Water Cube, and is currently developing two shows there - one about the Wulanmuqii Dance Troupe in Inner Mongolia, as well as a new musical about the Silk Road to be produced in Xi'an, China set to open in 2020 at a theatre currently being built for the show.
 He is also currently working with Rupert Holmes on adapting Geling Yan's novel, Flowers of War, into a new musical, with the hopes of opening in China, followed by a Broadway run.